-I do think the title sounds very official and is probably better described to anyone outside Guiding as the lead volunteer!
-My role within our organisation is to essentially ensure that all our 3,000 members have the best possible opportunities and experiences.
+I do think the title sounds very official and is probably better described to anyone outside of Guiding as the lead volunteer!
+My role within our organisation is to ensure that all of our 3,000 members have the best possible opportunities and experiences.
 The great news is I don’t have to do that all on my own.
-Girlguiding Glasgow is exceptionally lucky to have a very dedicated and talented team of Division Commissioners and Advisers that are around me to ensure that I am on track!
+Girlguiding Glasgow is exceptionally lucky to have a very dedicated and talented team of Division Commissioners and Advisers to ensure that I am on track!

-My role does involve a lot of admin and meetings however on the upside I do get to visit lots of Guiding events and units which is the best part.
-I love visiting unit meetings and learning new games and activities and meeting the volunteers that make it all happen!
+My role does involve a lot of admin and meetings, however, on the upside, I get to visit lots of Guiding events and units – which is the best part.
+I love visiting unit meetings, learning new games and activities and meeting the volunteers that make it all happen!
 As your County Commissioner I am here to help and support you so please never hesitate to contact me with any questions, queries or suggestions.
 If I cannot help directly I will know someone that will!

 |Random fact: I have shown a dog at Crufts|

-I have been a Brownie Leader with 224th Brownies, West Division for 26 years and enjoying watching the girls grow and mature during their time in Brownies before they move on to Guides and beyond.
-I was also Division Commissioner for West for a challenging but enjoyable and fun 4 years.
+I have been a Brownie Leader with 224th Brownies West Division for 30 years.
+I thoroughly enjoy watching the girls grow and mature during their time in Brownies before they move on to Guides and beyond.
+I was also the West Division Commissioner for a challenging (but enjoyable and fun) four years.

-Jill appointed me as one of her Assistant Commissioners within the County and I have responsibility for Business Finance and Management team covering property at HQ and all things finance related, Membership Services looking at Join Us, GO, Adult Leadership and Growing Guiding and also four of the Divisions: North, West, North West and North East.
+Jill (The County Commissioner) then appointed me as one of her Assistant Commissioners within the County.
+I am responsible for Business Management & Finance (covering property at our HQ and all things governance and finance related), supporting our County Marketing team and providing support to North West and North East Division Teams.

 |Random fact: I can tie fishing flies and at one point was the only female member of the West of Scotland Fly Dressers Guild.|

-I joined Guiding as a 7 year old Brownie in Dalkeith Midlothian, became a Guide, Young Leader and started on my Adult Leadership.
-At age 18, University took me to Galashiels for 3 years where I became a Brownie Guider and continued to work with Brownies, before coming to Glasgow.
+I joined Guiding as a 7 year old Brownie in Dalkeith Midlothian, I then became a Guide, a Young Leader and then started on my Adult Leadership.
+At age 18, University took me to Galashiels for 3 years where I became a Brownie Guider and continued to work with Brownies before coming to Glasgow.

 |Random fact: Guiding is one of the 3 main parts of my life, the other 2 being my family (Levi and Graham) and work (just because the lottery has not come up yet!)|